 Framework

-Activities in the AI-Mind are organised in nine integrated work packages (WPs).
-These WPs are focusing on different stages and aspects of developing the AI-based tools, specifically:
+The AI-Mind project is structured into nine integrated work packages (WPs), each focusing on different stages and aspects of developing AI-based tools for dementia prediction:

 AI-Mind is an European project receiving funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 964220.
 It is a five-year Research and Innovation Action (RIA) that officially starts in March 2021.
 It involves fifteen project partners from eight European countries and has a budget around 14 million euro.